No Melt Suet and Recipe

 I put out the suet in a suet feeder on November 1st and I will keep it full until about May.
 So many birds migrate to and from Florida and if I leave it up in the summertime here, it will turn black from mold.

 I have made my own suet in the past and it’s super easy.
-Suet is really just fat from beef that has been trimmed off.
+Suet is just fat from beef that has been trimmed off.
 I go to my butcher and ask if he has any suet.
 It’s usually just thrown out and the butcher has always been pleased to give me some.
 I have also found out that using real beef suet is what the birds like most.
 Lard was rarely touched.
 What suet I don’t use, I will put in the freezer.

 Here is the recipe I use to make my own: